 Antiphonal Chant (3:05-6:46)

-The percussion lead us into the next section of the piece with a crescendo.
+With a crescendo, the percussion lead us into the next section of the piece.
 At 3:08, the trombones initiate the chant, with a response from the woodwinds at 3:16.
-“Antiphonal” traditionally means something is sung (or played, in this case) back and forth between two groups.
-The trombones again lead the chant at 3:28, but this time the other brass join in for the answer (3:37).
-The brass continue with some long chords that serve as a transition into the next theme of the chant.
+“Antiphonal” traditionally means something is sung or played back and forth between two groups.
+The trombones lead the chant again at 3:28, but this time the other brass join in for the answer (3:37).
+The brass continue with long chords that serve as a transition into the next theme of the chant.

 At 3:58, the clarinets play a more upbeat chant, with other instruments adding to it in layers, creating a short fugue as it builds.
-The brass come in triumphantly at 4:10, starting with the clarinet chant theme, then switching to the trombones’ chant theme (4:16).
+Triumphant, the brass come in at 4:10, starting with the clarinet chant theme, then switching to the trombones’ chant theme (4:16).

 The English horn enters at 5:05 with a gorgeous solo.
-Seriously, these are the types of lines this instrument was made for.
-Listen closely to this melody, as it will come back later in the piece.
-The English horn finishes its statement, and the flutes and oboes bring back a bit of the liveliness (5:37) without overdoing it.
-There’s a horn call, and the clarinets come back in with another pious statement (5:44).
+Seriously, these are the types of beautiful lines this instrument was made for!
+Listen closely to this melody; it will come back later in the piece.
+The English horn finishes its statement, and the flutes and oboes bring back a bit of liveliness (5:37) without overdoing it.
+There’s a horn call, and the clarinets respond with another pious statement (5:44).

-At 5:57, the English horn comes back in with another lovely melody.
-The upper winds again enter with their dance, this time joined by the clarinet line we heard earlier at 4:50.
+At 5:57, the English horn returns with another lovely melody.
+The upper winds enter again with their dance, this time joined by the clarinet line we heard earlier at 4:50.
 Another horn call finishes the antiphonal chant section and prepares us for the village song.

 Village Song (6:47-10:09)